 What changes can I expect at WVMCC?

 Our field trips and/or tours are being offered virtually at this time..
 Coyote’s Corner is closed until further notice.
+Our permanent exhibits are closed until December 14.

 Is Coyote’s Corner open?